Claim for Extension of Time (EoT) and Associated Cost

 weekends you will spend re-inventing the wheel

-What do buyers say about my templates?
+What do buyers say about the claim for extension of time and other templates?

 Very decent work, complete, good support, amazingly cheap